Rainbow-CPaaS/OAuth-Rainbow-Web-SDK/README.md

 ```shell
 rbw application set-redirecturi YOURAPPID YOURREDIRECTURI
 ```

+By default, the `redirect_uri` variable is set to `http://localhost:3001/oauth/callback`.
+Should you want to change it in your application, do not forget to modify the string in `server.js` file.

 For more information on the application lifecycle, you can read the tutorial [Application lifecycle](/#/documentation/doc/hub/application-lifecycle).